 – but the little things in life can count for a lot.
 That trace of zinc can make a huge difference to your health and wellbeing.

 Zinc has an important role.
 It helps your brain to function efficiently, and it supports your immune system.
 It’s also involved in the way your body metabolises nutrients, and in the workings of your reproductive system.
 To have you looking good on the outside, zinc plays its part in keeping your hair, nails and skin in good condition, and contributes to healthy and efficient healing.

 And if you aren’t getting enough zinc, you might start to notice problems in some, or all, of these areas.

 Not enough zinc?

-Zinc deficiency has been linked to skin problems and hair loss, unusually slow healing of wounds and poor resistance to infection.
+Zinc deficiency has been linked to skin problems and hair loss, unusually slow healing of wounds, and poor resistance to infection.
 It is sometimes associated with hormone imbalances and fertility problems.
-In children, it can be related to slow or delayed growth and learning difficulties.
+In children, it might be related to slow or delayed growth and learning difficulties.
 Zinc deficiency has also been noted in cases of anxiety and depression, mood and temper control and in some neurological disorders.

-If you or your family members are experiencing any of these conditions, you can speak with a qualified nutritionist, who will determine whether your zinc levels are adequate.
+If you or your family members are experiencing any of these conditions, you can speak with a qualified nutritionist, naturopath or doctor, who can determine whether your zinc levels are adequate.